 Therefore, once in a great while, customers need a second machine which operates at much higher temperatures.
-This will deliver approximately the same convenience and speed of traditional solvent cleaning, but amplified by the second solvent and much higher temperatures.
-This bi-solvent provides the additional muscle or horsepower that the application requires.
+This will deliver approximately the same convenience and speed of traditional mono-solvent cleaning, but amplified by the second solvent and much higher temperatures.
+This bi-solvent process provides the additional muscle or horsepower that the application requires.

 How Does It Work?